Available Lecture Series

 In this series we take a close look at the planet Mars.

-Leaving the Solar System Series
+Leaving the Solar System Course

-In this series we leave our Solar System and travel up to about 5000 light years.
+In this course we leave our Solar System and travel up to about 5000 light years.
 We discuss major observation techniques and look at different types of stars we find and their properties.
 New version 2 (2020).

 |Click on icon in column Run||The Slide presentation will open in a separate tab|